symfony/symfony-docs/components/phpunit_bridge.rst

 * Displays the stack trace of a deprecation on-demand;

-* Provides a `ClockMock` mock class for time-sensitive tests.
+* Provides a ``ClockMock`` helper class for time-sensitive tests.

+.. versionadded:: 2.7
+    The PHPUnit Bridge was introduced in Symfony 2.7.
+It is however possible to install the bridge in any Symfony application (even 2.3).

 Installation
 ------------